Tudor Rickards: Education

+Rickards was educated at Pontypridd Boys’ Grammar School and went on to study chemistry and radiation chemistry at The University of Wales at Cardiff (now Cardiff University).
+Following post-doctoral research at New York Medical College in the 1960s, he returned to the UK to work in the R&D department of Unilever Laboratories, based in Port Sunlight, Merseyside, UK.
+He attended Manchester Business School in 1972.
+Alan Pearson, founding editor of R&D management journal invited him to join MBS to study creativity techniques in R&D laboratories.
+The work was subsequently subsumed into the INCA programme (Innovation through Creative Analysis).

 Career

-By the mid-70s he had established international contacts.
 A collaboration with Horst Geschka at the Battelle Institute in Frankfurt, Germany, led to a joint publication comparing practices and deficiencies in the application of creativity techniques in the UK and in Germany.
-Furthermore, he participated in most of the European creativity conferences a speaker or active participant.
-During this time he intensively worked on the development of networks enabling European creativity practitioners to work together and explore alternatives to the dominant US models.
+He worked on the development of networks enabling European creativity practitioners to work together and explore alternatives to the dominant US models.